zabkosta/neo4j-php-ogm/docs/01-intro.md

 Persistence is handled by the OGM with two main methods, `persist()` and `flush()`.

-To briefly summarize the difference, the objects you pass to the `persist` method become `managed` by the Entity Manager, keeping track of their changes and reflecting the changes at the next `flush()` operation.
+To briefly summarize the difference, the objects you pass to the `persist` method become `managed` by the Entity EntityManager, keeping track of their changes and reflecting the changes at the next `flush()` operation.

 Let's create a new actor, named `Kevin Ross` and born in `1976` :